Kaper

 Privacy

-This plugin makes no network requests.
-The only outbound link is the Cook Mode button, which opens kaper.me?from=obsidian in your default browser.
-The from=obsidian parameter just tells the web app where you came from.
-Your recipe files never leave your local vault.
+The plugin makes no network requests of its own.
+The only outbound link it adds is the Cook Mode button, which opens kaper.me?from=obsidian in your browser — and even that only carries the URL parameter telling the web app where you arrived from.
+Your recipe files never leave your vault.

 Installation